flschr/mbplugin-youtube-nocookie/README.md

 - [embedresponsively.com](http://embedresponsively.com)

 ## Changelog

+### 1.3.5
+- Remove support for embedding full YouTube URLs to avoid instability when rendering with Hugo.

 ### 1.3.4
 - Always honor custom thumbnails for videos and playlists before falling back to YouTube defaults.